nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

   getAll() {
     return this.tvShows;
   }
-  // Copy & paste is the root of all evil :D getById(id) {
+  // Thou shalt not copy & paste, for it is evil!
+  //   -- Abraham Lincoln
+  getById(id) {
     return this.tvShows.find(tvShow => tvShow.id == id);
   }